Are you ready to start crafting for Christmas?

 For this banner, I used burlap and red glitter iron-on.

-I learned many things from using burlap with my Cricut; the first one is that nothing can prepare you for the mess, and the second one, don’t cut intricate details.
+I learned many things from using burlap with my Cricut; the first is that nothing can prepare you for the mess, and the second is that you don’t cut intricate details.

-If you decide to use burlap, hide the little hanging holes using contour (read tutorial) in Cricut Design Space.
+If you decide to use burlap, hide the tiny hanging holes using contour (read tutorial) in Cricut Design Space.

 I don’t have a burlap tutorial yet, but this YouTube video will guide you with great tips.